rithvikkilaparthi/rithvikkilaparthi/README.md

 ## 👋 Hi, I'm Rithvik Kilaparthi!
-I'm a **CS Engineer at The Ohio State University**, passionate about **software development, product management, and 3D mapping technologies**.
+I'm a **Computer Science and Engineering major at The Ohio State University**, passionate about **software development and technology consulting**.

 - 🔭 Working on: **StudentGo App, 3D room scanning tool**
 - 💡 Interested in **mobile development, AI, and startups**